GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 series of times.
 The present work employs a 10-fold cross validation (each fold having a sample of 50 elements) repeated 50 times.

-Machine Learning regression models are evaluated using proportion of variance explained (*r*<sup>2</sup> and *adjusted* *r*<sup>2</sup>), visualization of regression plots, visualization of residuals (difference between actual and predicted value) plot, density plots of residuals and descriptive statistics of residuals.
+Machine learning regression models are evaluated using proportion of variance explained (*r*<sup>2</sup> and *adjusted* *r*<sup>2</sup>), visualization of regression plots, visualization of residuals (difference between actual and predicted value) plots, density plots of residuals, and descriptive statistics of residuals.
 Proportion of variance indicates how much of the observed variation is explained by the model ([James et al., 2013](#ref-james_introduction_2013)).
 The addition of predictors results in an increasing *r*<sup>2</sup>